modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 end
 ```

-Note that `@distributed` does not make the main process wait for the other workers to finish computation, so we must `@sync` so Julia blocks execution.
+Note that `@distributed` does not force the main process to wait for other workers, so we must use `@sync` to block execution until all computations are done.

-One feature `@distributed` has over `@threads` is the possibility to specify a reduction function (an [associative binary operator](https://en.wikipedia.org/wiki/Associative_property)) which combines the results of each worker.
+One feature `@distributed` has over `@threads` is the possibility to specify a reduction function (an associative binary operator) which combines the results of each worker.
 In this case `@sync` is implied, as the reduction cannot happen unless all of the workers have finished.

 ```!Distributed